-Table~\ref{tab:main_results} and Table~\ref{tab:grailqa} present the comparisons between CoG and representative state-of-the-art (SOTA) baselines on WebQSP, CWQ, and GrailQA.
-Overall, CoG delivers consistently strong performance across all evaluation settings.
-First, compared with prompting-based KG-augmented LLM baselines, CoG shows clear advantages: under both GPT-3.5 and GPT-4 backbones, CoG consistently outperforms the strongest baseline \emph{Planning-on-Graph} (PoG).
-While PoG introduces adaptive planning, its online search is still largely driven by local exploration signals, making it more susceptible to structural ambiguity in complex neighborhoods.
-CoG mitigates this limitation through the synergy of relational blueprint guidance and failure-aware refinement, which jointly encourages global structural alignment and enables controlled correction under failure cases, leading to higher accuracy.
 Second, although CoG is a training-free prompting framework, it remains highly competitive against fine-tuned KG-augmented LLM baselines.
-On CWQ and WebQSP, CoG (with GPT-4) surpasses all included fine-tuned baselines; on GrailQA, CoG still outperforms all fine-tuned methods even when using the weaker GPT-3.5 backbone.
-A potential concern with blueprint-guided exploration is generalization to unseen structures.
-However, results on the GrailQA Zero-shot split (Table~\ref{tab:grailqa}) using GPT-3.5 show that CoG (83.6\%) achieves substantial gains over baselines, significantly outperforming both the exploration-based ToG (72.7\%) and the adaptive planning method PoG (81.7\%).
+On CWQ and WebQSP, CoG powered by GPT-4 surpasses all included fine-tuned baselines; remarkably, on GrailQA, it maintains this superiority even when restricted to the less capable GPT-3.5 backbone.
+A critical concern regarding blueprint-guided exploration is its behavior in out-of-distribution settings involving unseen structures.
+However, evaluations on the GrailQA Zero-shot split (Table~\ref{tab:grailqa}) using GPT-3.5 demonstrate that CoG achieves an accuracy of 83.6\%, substantially outperforming both the exploration-based ToG at 72.7\% and the adaptive PoG at 81.7\%.
 This empirically confirms that our approach leverages training data as abstract logical priors to aid generalization, rather than merely memorizing paths, thereby offering superior robustness even with less capable backbone models.
 Moreover, these findings strongly support the effectiveness of combining structural guidance with failure awareness for complex reasoning, and further suggest that explicit structural priors coupled with dynamic self-correction can generalize more robustly to unseen query structures and compositional patterns than relying solely on implicit parameter updates.
-Furthermore, compared with LLM-only baselines, CoG benefits substantially from incorporating structured evidence from external knowledge graphs, underscoring the value of KG grounding for complex queries that are difficult to handle with parametric knowledge alone.
-To assess generalization across model scales, we further evaluate CoG with a smaller backbone LLM (e.g., Qwen2.5-7B~\citep{qwen}); even with substantially reduced model capacity, CoG still consistently surpasses baseline agents, indicating that the gains primarily stem from methodological advances rather than merely scaling up the underlying LLM.
-To further intuitively demonstrate how CoG navigates complex reasoning paths and corrects errors, we provide detailed case studies in Appendix~\ref{sec:case}.